fiwon123/pyformatter/README.md

 # formatter

-A simple command-line utility to format JSON and YAML files using Python and Typer.
+A simple command-line utility to format some files using Python and Typer. (.json, .yaml, .xml, .toml, ...)

 ## Features
 - Pretty-print JSON and YAML